Why use citations?

 Citing images in the APA and Vancouver Style

-Before submitting your assignment you should always check the references, both how you have used them in the text and how you have formatted them in the reference list.
+Before submitting your assignment you should always check the references, both the citations in the text and how you have formatted them in the reference list.
 This checklist might be helpful.
-Please note that you need to use the guide for APA and Vancouver for detailed information about the format of the references.
+Please note that you need to use the guide for APA and Vancouver for detailed information about the format of the citations and references.

-Finding citations tricky?
-Ask us in KIB-labb what the citations should look like!
+Finding referencing tricky?
+Ask us in the library what the citations and references should look like!